osenco/mpesa/README.md

 );
 ```

-    * Tip: You can just pass your key and secret and the various URL endpoints for testing on sandbox, the system will use the defaults provided from [Daraja](https://developer.safaricom.co.ke/test_credentials).
+<b>Tip: You can just pass your key and secret and the various URL endpoints for testing on sandbox, the system will use the defaults provided from [Daraja](https://developer.safaricom.co.ke/test_credentials).</b>

 ### Making A Payment Request
 Wrap your request in a try catch to ensure proper error handling